maxime-tournier/maxime-tournier.github.com/notes/quaternions.md

 $$x^\bot = \frac{x + n x n}2$$

+## Dual Quaternions

+Please see the [dedicated section](rigid#dual-quaternion-blending) in the rigid transformation notes.

 # Notes and References

 [^Fletcher04]: Fletcher, P. Thomas, et al. *"Principal geodesic analysis for the study of nonlinear statistics of shape."* Medical Imaging, IEEE Transactions on 23.8 (2004): 995-1005.